coquetm/CMiE-2017-Manuel-Coquet/README.md

 - Limits on control variables

 Solving an OPF is necessary to determine the optimal operation and planning of the grid.
 In this algorithm, I will simulate an optimal power flow model for a 6-bus system and determine the locational marginal prices (LMPs).

+## 3. Market Power
+In this exercise, I will show that when a generator can exert market power (manipulate prices) due to cheaper generation costs -could also be due to size- , they will withhold capacity if not regulated and won't produce at society's optimal point.
+This will create Deadweight Loss (DWL) that will be paid by ratepayers, justifying regulating generators with market power and markets.

+#### The steps to show the impact of market power will be the following:
+- Determine the optimal social point by optimizing the power system without restrcitions (Determine optimal power flows, generator profit and systemwide costs)
+- Run power flow simulations withholding generation capacity from the generator with market power
+- Calculate the new optimal power flow, generator profit, systemwide costs and DWL
+- Determine the optimal operation point for the generator based on profit maximizing
+- Determine the associated DWL to society based on the generator profit-maximizing